-CruiseMapper's CMV Astoria cruise ship accidents, incidents and law news reports relate to a 600-passenger vessel owned by Cruise and Maritime Voyages.
+CruiseMapper's CMV Astoria cruise ship accidents, incidents and law news reports relate to a 600-passenger vessel owned by Small Cruise Lines.
 Our CMV Astoria accidents page contains reports made by using official data from renown online news media sources, US Coast Guard and Wikipedia.

 - collision - 1956 (with ocean liner SS Andrea Doria in the North Atlantic)

 - aground - 2009 (tender boat near Kangaroo Island)

 Previously, the vessel was operated under the names MS Stockholm(1948–1960 by Swedish America Line), MS Volkerfreundschaft (1960–1985 by VEB Deutsche Seereedere), MS Volker (1985–1986 by Neptunus Rex Enterprises), MS Fridtjof Nansen (1986–1993 by Neptunus Rex Enterprises), MS Italia I (1993–1994 by StarLauro / MSC Cruises), MS Italia Prima (1994–1998 by Nina Cia. di Navigazione), MS Valtur Prima (1998–2002 by Nina Cia. di Navigazione), MS Caribe (2002–2004 by Festival Cruises), MS Athena (2005–2013 by Classic International Cruises), MS Azores (2013–2016 by Portuscale Cruises and CMV / Cruise and Maritime Voyages) and MS Astoria (2016-2018 by CMV).

 20 July 2020Other Incidents